lukicdarkoo/WriteSmart/README.md

 WriteSmart
 ==========

 Simple C++ game with SDL I built for school project.
-Documentation is written on English, sorry
+Documentation is written on Serbian, sorry